The Texas Judicial Academy is a partnership between the Texas Association of Counties and the Texas Tech University School of Law.

 Hon.
 Jimmy Sylvia, Chambers County Judge

-Ms. Jamie Baker, Associate Law Librarian and Interim Director, Texas Tech University School of Law (ex-officio)
+Ms. Jamie Baker, Associate Dean and Director of the Law Library, Texas Tech University School of Law Library (ex-officio)

-Ms. Alyson Drake, Assistant Director for Public Services, Director of the Excellence in Legal Research Program, and Assistant Law Librarian, Texas Tech University School of Law (ex-officio)
+Ms. Alyson Drake, Associate Librarian of Law, Texas Tech University School of Law (ex-officio)

 County Clerks Education Advisory Committee for Probate Academy